amirsinai/AJA-eCom/README.md

 ## Development Experience

         -Angelo
-        > "I had a fun experience creating this project with my groupmates!
+ "I had a fun experience creating this project with my groupmates!
 This is our first time developing a project with Amazon Web Services, and I am proud of what we have done.
 I am the person who is in charge of the BackEnd; I created the BackEnd by using API Gateway, Lambda, DynamoDB, and Cognito, all of which are from AWS; I also implemented the functions for our website, that manipulated our API with the help of Axios to update and display our database."

         -Jonathan"
-        > "Lorem Ipsum ~"
+ "Lorem Ipsum ~"

         -Amir
-        > "learning to work with AWS is existing, I was in charge of creating and setting up the main github repo and AWS account, added the model tables, contents(products, images, links) and relationship, created the graphical logo AJA (Angelo, Jonathan, Amir) and working on search bar to return products based on keyword or a product name -
+ "learning to work with AWS is existing, I was in charge of creating and setting up the main github repo and AWS account, added the model tables, contents(products, images, links) and relationship, created the graphical logo AJA (Angelo, Jonathan, Amir) and working on search bar to return products based on keyword or a product name"